Ergofarg/Warhammer-Fantasy-6th-edition/README.md

 ### iOS

-Pictures from an iPad but should work the same on iPhone.
+These pictures are from an iPad but the process should work the same as on an iPhone.

 1. Open the BattleScribe app and press on the hamburger menu on the top right.
 <img src="https://user-images.githubusercontent.com/3664960/173357763-4bc1b140-7254-4175-b69e-ded4e50f4035.png" width="50%" height="50%"/>